metal3d/docker-auto-dnsmasq/README.md

 > Your connection will be reset (so you will lose network connection for a few seconds).

+> Step 1 done, NetworkManager now use dnsmaq in addition to your others DNS servers

-- And then install `docker-auto-dns` service and script
+- Then install `docker-auto-dns` service and script

 It's now time to install the automatic DNS creator (this project).